+Nonexempt employees are covered by the FLSA.
 If your nonexempt employees work during a furlough, you only need to pay them for hours worked.
 Make sure you follow minimum wage and overtime regulations when nonexempt employees work during a furlough.

 You must also follow the Equal Employment Opportunity Commission (EEOC) for employee furlough.
 You cannot issue furlough based on an employee’s race, age, gender, religion, nationality, disability, or genetic information.

 You may need to negotiate terms if your business is part of a union.
 The National Labor Relations Act (NLRA) requires you to negotiate terms and conditions with the union about employee furlough.
-Discuss details like the spacing of days and whether the employees can choose when to take furlough.
+Discuss details with workers like the spacing of days and whether the employees can choose when to take furlough.

 Review individual contracts of employment before implementing an employee furlough policy.
-Some employees may have contractual rights to compensation or paid-leave benefits.
+Some employees may have contractual rights to compensation or paid leave benefits.
 Make sure the terms and conditions listed in employee contracts do not limit furloughs.

 Generally, common employee benefits are not affected by furloughs (e.g., health insurance).
 Since furlough is temporary, employees are not entitled to severance pay, early retirement benefits, or outplacement.

-Employees may be eligible for unemployment benefits, depending on the state.
+Employees may be eligible for unemployment benefits depending on the state.
 Check with your state for specific laws regarding unemployment benefits.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of December 26, 2018.This is not intended as legal advice; for more information, please click here.